The issue

 Based on over 30 years of experience, we can confirm that wild horses pose no threat to Australian native flora or fauna.
 Every three years, the Northern Territory Government Department of Lands, Planning and Infrastructure conducts a health check of Bonrook’s land.
 This assessment includes an evaluation of soil impact, erosion, overgrazing, the state of natural pastures, burn-off practices, and the overall well-being of the rangelands.
 The Bonrook’s land consistently receives ratings ranging from “good” to “very good”.

-Due to the seasonally harsh sub-tropical environment in the NT, nature ensures that the brumby population is kept at a stable level.
+Due to the seasonally harsh sub-tropical environment in the NT, and natural predators such as dingoes, the brumby population is naturally kept at a stable level.

 Furthermore, Sam manages the relocation of unwanted brumbies from the area onto Bonrook.
 He is also responsible for wild fire management, conducting controlled burn-offs to safeguard the environment and the animals.